-- You do not have to be a resident of North Carolina.
+- Resident: You do not have to be a resident of North Carolina.

-- Passing score: GED: 145 (minimum) in each subject, HiSET: 8 in each subtest, combined score of 45; minimum of 2 on the Language Arts, Writing essay.
-TASC: 500 (minimum) in each subject; minimum of 2 out of 8 on the Language Arts, Writing essay.
+- Score: GED: 145 (minimum) in each subject.
+HiSET: 8 in each subtest, combined score of 45; minimum of 2 on the Language Arts, Writing essay.

-- You must apply for disability accommodations for the GED test if needed and check for other GED North Carolina rules and requirements.
-You have to do the same for disability accommodations for the HiSET exam if you need it and be sure to check for other HiSET North Carolina rules and requirements.
-Find out about disability accommodations for the TASC test and fill out a request form if you need certain accommodations.
+- Accommodations: You must apply for disability accommodations for the GED test if needed and check for other GED North Carolina rules and requirements.
+You have to do the same for disability accommodations for the HiSET exam if you need it, and be sure to check for other HiSET North Carolina rules and requirements.

-Whether you pass the GED, HiSET or TASC test, the State of North Carolina will award you a high school equivalency certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: Whether you pass the GED test or HiSET exam, the State of North Carolina will award you a high school equivalency certificate that will show you have achieved the same level of knowledge as a high school graduate.

 Online programs like GED Academy are available to help you get your GED fast and easy.

 That’s how many have successfully passed their high school equivalency test.
 So why wait?

 "At my age, it was difficult to enter the testing center and not feel ashamed by the younger folks’ stares.
 GED Academy prepared me to overcome that fear through preparation.
 Much of what I had forgotten in my youth came back to me as I studied for the GED exam.
 I re-learned things that I had forgotten I even knew, to begin with."